Archit-10/Menu_Based_Expense_Tracking_System/README.md

 📝 Data Export

 After completing all entries, export your data to a CSV file (expenses.csv).
 The file includes each participant's net balance, making it easy to share or review your finances.
-📎 Suggested Images

-For an added professional touch, include an image of a sample CSV output and a screenshot of the terminal running the program to give a clear preview of the tool’s interface.